clk-project/clk/doc/use_cases/README.md

 If you simply want to create bash commands, take a look at [this one](bash_command.md).
 This [other one](bash_command_use_option.md) provides more insights about how to define options.
 When those will get bigger, take a look at how to [split your code](bash_command_import.md).

 Also, to create powerful, dynamic command line tools that provide the best completion possible, see [this pattern](dynamic_parameters_and_exposed_class.md) for writing your commands.
+In case you have some issues, you might want to look at the [advanced use cases](dynamic_parameters_advanced_use_cases.md).

 If at some point you need to deal with a project, you might want to [read this](using_a_project.md).